capidale/capidale-website/content/articles/70000-for-age-uk-wakefield-district.md

 Age UK Wakefield & District help around 10,000 older people in their community overcome loneliness, poverty and ill-health.
 They do this by providing information and advice to all older people who need it and holistic, person-centered support to those experiencing a crisis.

-In June 2020, we helped Age UK Wakefield & District secure a grant of £18,747 through the The Armed Forces Covenent Fund Trust's Veterans Shall Not Be Forgotten programme..
-This grant enabled the charity to expand their existing work with older veterans by supporting an additonal 250 isolated and vulnerable veterans during the COVID-19 pandemic.
+In June 2020, we helped Age UK Wakefield & District secure a grant of £18,747 through the The Armed Forces Covenent Fund Trust's Veterans Shall Not Be Forgotten programme.
+This grant enabled the charity to expand their existing work with older veterans, supporting an additonal 250 isolated and vulnerable veterans during the COVID-19 pandemic.

 In September 2020, the team asked us to help develop a follow-up application to The Armed Forces Covenent Fund Trust's Tackling Loneliness programme to continue this work.
 As part of this, we created a survey to further understand the needs of local veterans and whether the proposed project would make a difference to them.